Enduring influence of Roman law

-The staff of the department of Legal History participates in several research programs.
+The staff of the Department of Legal History participate in several research programmes.
 The following research themes deserve special mention:

 - The social and economic context of classical Roman Law, with specific attention to subjects such as slavery, citizenship, and imperial adjudication.